 You (the reader) might be a user connecting with a FlexMeasures server or working on hosting FlexMeasures.
 Maybe you are planning to develop a plugin or even core functionality.
+Maybe you are a CTO looking for a suitable open source framework.

 In Getting started, we have some helpful tips how to dive into this documentation!